biof309/group-project-jcl/slides.md

 Explored Kaggle for potential projects

-Came across a couple options including forest cover classification and classifying monsters
+Came across a couple options including forest cover classification and classifying monsters (Halloween themed)

-Decided on classification of forest cover type
+Decided on classification on forest cover type

 # Task

 Predict forest cover type

 - Classify the predominant kind of tree cover

 - Actual forest cover type for a 30x30 meter cell was determined by US Forest Service

 - Independent variables obtained from US Geological Survey and USFS

 # Importance

 Real world data

-Designing ways to predict forest cover type can help for future forest surveys Forests are an important natural resource
+Designing ways to predict forest cover type can help for future forest surveys

+Forests are an important natural resource

-- Play an important role in sustaining geochemical and bioclimatic processes Knowing the most important variables in predicting cover type can lead to more efficient surveying
+- Play an important role in sustaining geochemical and bioclimatic processes

+Knowing the most important variables in predicting cover type can lead to more efficient surveying

 # Data

 56 total variables

 - ID
 - Slope
 - Elevation